Frequently Asked Questions

 ▶ What Is the .puz File? ▼ What Is the .puz File?

-Every week, we post three files: two PDFs and one .puz file.
+Every week, we post three files: two PDFs and (almost always) one .puz file.
 If you want to solve the puzzles on paper, you can ignore the .puz file.
 If you accidentally download it, you can delete it.
 It is only there for people who want to solve the puzzle on a screen, and for those who want to save ink.
-(See next question.)
+(See the next questions.)

 ▶ How Do I Use Less Ink? ▼ How Do I Use Less Ink?